30 Rockefeller Plaza: Entrances

-1230 Avenue of the Americas, the annex building to 30 Rockefeller Plaza, contains a marquee and two works of art on its exterior.
+1250 Avenue of the Americas, the annex building to 30 Rockefeller Plaza, contains a marquee and two works of art on its exterior.
 The recessed entrance portal is filled with a 79 by 14 ft mosaic mural, Intelligence Awakening Mankind by Barry Faulkner.
 The portal is topped by four 11.5 by 4 ft limestone panels by Gaston Lachaise, each of which signifies an aspect of civilization as it related to the original Radio City complex.
 The two panels on either side of the entrance are entitled The Conquest of Space and Gifts of Earth to Mankind; these respectively depict aspiration and life, two qualities that Lachaise believed were most important to humanity.
 The two panels in the center are known as Genius Seizing the Light of the Sun (also known as Invention Seizing the Light of the Sun) and The Spirit of Progress.
 The panels are placed at the third story because, at the time of the building's construction, they could be seen from the elevated rail line above Sixth Avenue.

 Interior

 30 Rockefeller Plaza was designed with about 2100000 ft2 of rentable space in total.
 The eastern tower contains the Rainbow Room restaurant on the 65th floor, while the Rockefeller family office occupied the tower's 54th through 56th floors until 2014.
-The tower is the headquarters of NBC and houses NBC Studios, NBC News, MSNBC, and network flagship station WNBC and WNJU.
-30 Rockefeller Plaza also contains offices for NBCUniversal Cable and, until 1988, the NBC Radio Network.
+The tower is the headquarters of NBC and houses NBC Studios, NBC News, television stations WNBC and WNJU, and offices for NBCUniversal Cable.
 Part of NBC's space also extends into the central part of the building.
+The building previously hosted space for NBC Radio Network until 1988 and MSNBC until 2025.

 The superstructure uses 58500 ST of steel.
 To transport visitors to the top floors, Westinghouse installed eight express elevators in the RCA Building.
 They moved at an average speed of 1200 ft/min and were so expensive that they constituted 13 percent of the building's entire construction cost.
 One elevator reached a top speed of 1400 ft/min and was dubbed "the fastest passenger elevator ride on record".
 These elevators cost about $17,000 a year to maintain by 1942.
 The mechanical core also contains emergency-exit staircases, though there are fewer staircases on upper floors.
 For example, building plans indicate that the 12th story has three sets of emergency staircases, while the 60th story has two sets of staircases.